react-navigation/react-navigation.github.io/versioned_docs/version-6.x/navigation-events.md

 sidebar_label: Navigation events
 ---

 You can listen to various events emitted by React Navigation to get notified of certain events, and in some cases, override the default action.
-There are few core events such as `focus`, `blur` etc. (documented below) that work for every navigator, as well as navigator specific events that work for only for certain navigators.
+There are few core events such as `focus`, `blur` etc. (documented below) that work for every navigator, as well as navigator specific events that work only for certain navigators.

 Apart from the core events, each navigator can emit their own custom events.
 For example, stack navigator emits `transitionStart` and `transitionEnd` events, tab navigator emits `tabPress` event etc. You can find details about the events emitted on the individual navigator's documentation.